Nonad/TF_transcrowd/README.md

 Having little knowledge about license and pt and tf

-Tell me if there is any wrong usage plz and thank you more than a thousand times
+Tell me if there was any wrong usage plz and thank you more than a thousand times

 owo